-Step 2: Please visit UMBC Alex Brown Start-ups tools kit, for a list of Startup tools.
+Step 2: Visit UMBC Alex Brown Start-ups tools kit and Browse the Startup Tools.

-The Maryland Inovation Initiative (MII) – The program is designed to promote commercialization of research conducted in the partnership universities and leverage each institution’s strengths.
+The Maryland Inovation Initiative (MII) – The MII program is designed to promote commercialization of research conducted in the partnership universities and leverage each institution’s strengths.

-Maryland Industrial Partnership Program (MIPS) – MIPS provides funding, matched by participating companies, for university-based research projects that help the companies develop new products.
+Maryland Industrial Partnership Program (MIPS) – MIPS provides funding, matched by participating companies, for university-based research projects that help companies develop new products.

-The NSF Innovation Corps (I-Corps™) – A programs that prepares scientists and engineers to extend their focus beyond the laboratory and broadens the impact of select, NSF-funded, basic-research projects.
+The NSF Innovation Corps (I-Corps™) – A program that prepares scientists and engineers to extend their focus beyond the laboratory and broadens the impact of select, NSF-funded, basic-research projects.

 bwtech@UMBC – bwtech@UMBC brings research, entrepreneurship, business leads, prospective clients and economic development in the Maryland region to one singular place.

-Step 5: For more information on starting a Startup you can follow us on twitter
+For more information on starting a startup, follow us on Twitter:

-Step 6: Learn about our licensing options, for more information please visit our Express License Agreement page.
+To learn more about UMBC licensing options, please visit the Express License Agreement page.

-To view all our inventions available to license, please visit http://www.flintbox.com and search “UMBC”
+To view all UMBC inventions available to license, please visit http://www.flintbox.com and search “UMBC”